Skip to Content

 The Azrieli School of Architecture & Urbanism

 The School of Architecture opened in fall 1968 with 12 students and four faculty under the directorship of Douglas Shadbolt.
 The purpose-built architecture building followed four years later as the program grew in size and significance.
 A pivotal period in the school’s history took place under the directorship of Alberto Perez-Gomez (1983-86); it defined an era for the school’s pedagogy and left a lasting legacy of design thinking and production.
-These ideas have left a tangible layer onto the otherwise brut concrete walls.
+These ideas have left a tangible layer on the otherwise brut concrete walls.

 Program History